jaspector

 A permit is required for erection, construction, reconstruction, moving, adding to, or alteration of any structure, and for the establishment of any land use, except patios and fences (zoning ordinance section 500-104).
 Permit types include residential and commercial building, electrical, plumbing, mechanical, tank, pool, sign, communication tower, demolition, manufactured home, and zoning permits.

-Typical processing time is No public general review-time estimate is published.
+Building permit processing times in unincorporated Scott County, VA typically run No public general review-time estimate is published.
 For rooftop solar, the county checklist notes review normally takes one to two visits depending on system size and complexity..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Scott County, VA.
 The following work is generally exempt: Patios and fences are exempt from Scott County zoning permits (zoning ordinance section 500-104); Qualifying detached accessory structures up to 256 square feet (Virginia USBC, 13VAC5-63-80); Certain fences (Virginia USBC, 13VAC5-63-80); Certain retaining walls (Virginia USBC, 13VAC5-63-80); Certain shallow pools (Virginia USBC, 13VAC5-63-80); Certain tents (Virginia USBC, 13VAC5-63-80); Certain low-height flagpoles (Virginia USBC, 13VAC5-63-80); Listed ordinary repairs (Virginia USBC, 13VAC5-63-80).
 Note: Exempt from a building permit does not mean exempt from zoning, floodplain, health-department, erosion-control, entrance, or utility approval requirements.
 Confirm with the Scott County Building and Zoning office before proceeding.
+When in doubt, confirm with the local building department before starting work.